jwhayman/master-russian-to-anki/README.md

 master-russian-to-anki
 ======================

-Converts masterrussian.com wordlists to csv
+Chrome content script to convert an html wordlist to csv format for use in anki